The Most Scenic Drives in Tuscany: Explore The Best Road Trip In Italy

 Which Towns In Tuscany To Visit

-Where to Drive To In Tuscany
+Where to Drive To In Tuscany: Tuscany Road Trip for most scenic drives in tuscany

 Which towns in Tuscany should you visit?
 Well, since my goal was to see the most scenic drive in Tuscany (see below!) from Florence, I had to narrow it down based on my #1 location which was in the Val’Dosay region by the town of Asciono.
 When I was researching towns in Tuscany to see, there are so many to choose from, here are the top towns in Tuscany to consider seeing along the way: